Neidy Lozada | Transformational Strategist | Napa | Sacramento | Worldwide

 Spiritual integration coaching addresses a different form of fragmentation.
 Insight may be present, yet behavior does not reflect that awareness.
 A person may recognize what holds truth internally while continuing to act in ways that contradict that recognition.

 This modality engages the relationship between inner knowing and external expression.
-It brings attention to intuition, belief, and identity, while maintaining relevance to lived experience.
-The work produces coherence across cognition, emotion, and action, establishing a continuity that can be observed in daily life rather than held only as an internal understanding.
+It draws attention to intuition, belief, and identity while remaining relevant to lived experience.
+The work produces coherence among cognition, emotion, and action, establishing continuity observable in daily life rather than remaining only an internal understanding.

 The Intersection: Precision in Application